-- Knowledge Management Systems – Providing agents with fast access to answers, acting like a GPS to guide an agent through a call.
+- Knowledge Management Systems – Providing agents with fast access to answers, acting as a GPS to guide an agent through a call.
 Especially beneficial in complex environments a KMS system can save weeks off your induction training and dramatically improve the customer experience and productivity.

 - Speech analytics/text analytics software – Whilst listening to calls can be powerful, it’s simply not possible to listen to every call.
 But imagine if you had software that did it for you?
 You could, for example, opt to listen to every call where a customer said “I want to cancel my account” or if they used the word “angry”.

 5. Better reporting